viveksinghggits/dockerfiles/README.md

 centrally stores your data so you can discover the expected and uncover the unexpected.

+# How to use these Dockerfiles
+Checkout the repository, and build the docker images by going to the elasticsearch and kibana directory and running below commands respectively

+`docker build -t es_secured:6.6.2 .` and `docker build -t kibana_secured:6.6.2 .`

+once you have the images build you can run elasticsearch and kibana using below commands

+`docker run -p 9200:9200 -e "ADMIN_PWD=password" -e "discovery.type=single-node" --name elasticsearch  es_secured:6.6.2` and

+`docker run --link elasticsearch:elasticsearch  -p 5601:5601 kibana_secured:6.6.2`

+# Change the password to access Kibana UI
+You will have to provide the same password in the kibana.yaml file that you provided while running the docker image of elastic search.

 For more information about Elasticsearch, please visit https://www.elastic.co/products/elasticsearch.